BradleyColson/SQL-Projects/README.md

 It contains demographics, products, and billing.
 This data set really should be 3 tables joined on customer ID.

 ## Key Insights
+Keep in mind the telecom industry's average churn rate is 20-30%.

-Customer categories that churn the most
+Customer categories that churn the most.

-Seniors
+Seniors          42%
-Singles
+Singles          33%
-Month to month
+Month to month   43%
-Fiber
+Fiber            42%
-Electronic check
+Electronic check 45%

 Seniors tend to be lower income.
 Singles and those without dependents move more often.